-Mount House School will treat as confidential any reference in the school's possession which has been prepared or given to UCAS, and any reference for current or prospective education, training or employment of a student.
+Mount House School will treat as confidential any reference in the School's possession which has been prepared or given to UCAS, and any reference for current or prospective education, training or employment of a student.

-Mount House School acknowledges that an individual may have a right of access to a reference which the school receive about them from another source.
-Such reference will only be disclosed, however, if:
+Mount House School acknowledges that an individual may have a right of access to a reference which the School receives about them from another source.
+Such references will only be disclosed, however, if: